Corporate

 You send the headcount and the dates.
 We handle the rest.
 Package options include:

 Most of our recent corporate groups have come from Victoria, Vancouver, and Seattle.
-We host roughly forty a year, mostly between September and May.

 Hold a weekday block